-Drennon's research and activism have recently focused on San Antonio's East Side neighborhoods.
-As research director for the Promise and Choice Neighborhood Planning Grants for the City of San Antonio and for the Choice Neighborhood Implementation project, she has focused her work on the relationship between education and community development.
+Drennon's research and activism focus on San Antonio's inner-city neighborhoods.
+As research director for the Promise and Choice Neighborhood Planning Grants for the City of San Antonio and for the Choice Neighborhood Implementation project, she focused her work on the relationship between housing, education, and community development.
 "Drennon was an early advocate for the kind of collaboration that led us to receive the Promise Implementation Grant, which is helping transform the East Side of San Antonio," said San Antonio Mayor Julián Castro.

 The Urban Experience

 Geographic Information Systems

 2014 recipient of the Marilyn J. Gittell Activist Scholar Award by the Urban Affairs Association (UAA) and SAGE.
 The national award acknowledges Drennon's impressive record of scholarship and engagement and her commitment to addressing issues of direct concern to urban communities.

 As recipient of the award, Drennon delivered the plenary address at the UAA's national conference held in San Antonio March 19-22.
 "Christine Drennon continues a tremendous legacy left by Marilyn Gittell, one that challenges every research scholar committed to social justice to act on their values.
 UAA is extremely proud to partner with SAGE in recognizing such individuals who are making a difference in urban communities throughout the U.S.," said Margaret Wilder, UAA executive director.